Navoi Square

 Navoi Square (Uzbek: Navoiy maydoni) is an area in the city centre of Andijan, Uzbekistan.
 It was originally named Bobur Square, after Babur, the founder of the Mughal dynasty.
 On 13 May 2005, it was the site of the Andijan Massacre.

+History

+The square is named after Alisher Navoi, a known poet in Uzbekistan from the Timurid Empire era.
+The square lies right next to Alisher Navoi park, an urban park with amusement rides, a stadium and a monument of Navoi.
+The park was reportedly opened in 1930.